KeyboardKit/website/collections/_features/Previews.md

 KeyboardKit has preview values for all services & state.
 For instance, ``KeyboardContext`` has a ``preview`` context, the ``KeyboardInputViewController`` has a ``preview`` controller, etc.

-These types make it easy to use KeyboardKit types in SwiftUI previews.
-For instance, this is how you can pass in state and services into a custom view:

 ```swift
 #Preview {